CharlottePrimiceri/VP_Project/README.md

   3)  Pytorch Unet with single input channel re-trained from start for comparisons with 2).

 ## Models and Experiments
 ### Mask-RCNN

 ![stuttgart_02_000000_005395_leftImg8bit](https://github.com/CharlottePrimiceri/VP_Project/assets/114931709/98b510ac-ecb1-4775-89a4-a30555609e85)

 ![stuttgart_02_000000_005813_leftImg8bit](https://github.com/CharlottePrimiceri/VP_Project/assets/114931709/81571945-8670-43ef-9c4b-1ae4fded5c1d)

 #### Cityscapes to COCO conversion
-We tried to perform fine-tuning of the Mask-RCNN on the cityscapes dataset and we transformed our dataset in COCO format.
+We tried to perform fine-tuning of the Mask-RCNN on the Cityscapes Dataset and we transformed our dataset in COCO format.
 We didn't manage to re-train the Mask-RCNN due to lack of computational resources and the complexity of the model (...), so at the end we opted for the Pytorch Unet, a simpler model on which we made more experiments.
+We also realized that it makes no sense to continue training a model that has already reached very high performances.

+#### Model settings
+We were interested in classifying and segmented only three classes (pedestrians, cars, bycicles) and so to have a clear output segmentation we set shades of the same color for each category.
+We worked with a 'cpu' accelerator to make predictions.

 ### Pytorch Unet 1 channel
 Target example: